oceanprotocol-archive/OEPs/10/README.md

 - Signature:

-Signature is verifiable way to prove for the authorization server that he is the one who signed this token.
-The signature includes the header and payload as shown below:
+A Signature is a verifiable way for the authorization server to prove that it signed the token.
+The Signature includes the header and payload as shown below:

 ```bash